Comparison of New York City CNA Training Schools

 |Campus Setting||Large city||Large city|

-Medgar Evers College, part of the City University of New York (CUNY), offers baccalaureate and associate degree programs, as well as adult and continuing education programs.
-The adult and continuing education department offers several health-related certificate programs, courses and workshops.
-Patient care technician, medical billing and coding, certified nursing assistant and emergency medical technician programs are just a few of the training programs offered.
+The City College of New York, part of the City University of New York (CUNY), offers baccalaureate and associate degree programs, as well as graduate studies programs.
+The continuing and professional studies department offers several health-related certificate programs, courses and workshops, including a certified nursing assistant program.

 Certified Nursing Assistant